Friction coefficient testing: From very small to M80

 Depending on the friction coefficient of the screw connection, up to 90% of the applied torque turns into friction and therefore mainly into heat.
 Only the remaining 10% is available for elongating the screw and thus generating the clamp force.
 As the prevailing clamp force within the screw connection cannot be measured directly in most applications, the screw connection is tightened to a specified torque.
 The clamp force resulting from the applied torque depends on the friction coefficient and decreases as the friction coefficient increases.
 Too little clamp force can lead to loosening or even complete release of the screw connection.
 Excessive clamp force, on the other hand, can lead to elongation of the screw and thus to permanent plastic deformation.
 The tensioned components can also be damaged if the clamp force is too high.

-If the friction coefficient is unknown, then the screw connections often have to be overdesigned in order to achieve the necessary safety in the design.
-If the friction coefficient is known, on the other hand, it may be possible to reduce the dimensions of the screw connection, which can fulfil, for example, the requirements of lightweight construction.
+If the friction coefficient is unknown, the screw connections often have to be overdesigned to achieve the necessary safety in the design.
+On the other hand, if the friction coefficient is known, it may be possible to reduce the dimensions of the screw connection, which can fulfil, for example, the requirements of lightweight construction.

 The functional principle of friction coefficient testing